 She's holding the card, waving the race flag, or handing out the trophies with the accompanying bouquet.
 She's not participating in the sport (at least not on the front lines).
-She is, however, not wearing very much
+She is, however, not wearing very much.
+In Japan, she's called a "Race Queen" and these girls are usually also some form of Idol.
+Their official job description is holding an umbrella for the driver but that's obviously not the only reason they are there.

 - Future GPX Cyber Formula:

-- Asuka started out as one, who doubles as the acting owner of her team.
+- Asuka starts out as one, who doubles as the acting owner of her team.
 Later in the series, Megumi and Satsuki takes up the Pit Girls role in the last 2 OVAs.

 - Rena Yuuki from the games (including the Playstation game The New Challenger), who is the race queen for FICCY.